 IPNO has a national reputation for winning exonerations; both in cases where DNA can prove innocence, and in more difficult cases where DNA does not exist or has been destroyed.
 The latter type of cases require hundreds of hours of traditional investigation to gather the evidence needed to exonerate an innocent prisoner.

-Since 2001, we have freed or exonerated 39 innocent prisoners who served over 922 years in prison between them in Louisiana and Mississippi.
+Since 2001, we have freed or exonerated 44 innocent people who served over 1,062 years in prison between them in Louisiana and Mississippi.

 Our work supporting our clients after they are freed and advocating for a smaller, fairer, more accurate and more humane criminal justice system has grown significantly in recent years.
 This work especially is made possible by a growing army of allies and advocates who raise the community’s awareness of the problem while raising money for our work and clients.

 In 2019, IPNO launched the Unjust Punishment Project (UPP).
 The UPP fights to free people whose sentences are shockingly disproportionate to the crimes for which people are imprisoned.
 Since 2019, we have freed 18 clients through the UPP who spent over 300 years in prison between them.

 In 2013, with the generous support of the Louisiana Bar Foundation, we were able to buy and move into the building at 4051 Ulloa Street in New Orleans that is now the permanent home to IPNO’s staff and an expanding flock of feral chickens.